 - Allows certain mid-year election changes for health FSAs and dependent care assistance programs for plan years ending in 2021.

-The maximum FSA contribution for 2021 is $2,750 per year.
+The maximum FSA contribution for 2021 is $2,750.
 Hypothetically, an FSA owner could carry over up to $2,750 in unused FSA funds contributed in 2021 to 2022, without any of those funds having to be forfeited.

 The important thing here is your employer’s willingness to implement the changes.
 The new law makes it possible for employers to make these changes to FSA accounts, but it does not make it mandatory that they do so.
 In other words: it’s up to your employer to implement the rule changes now that they’ve been given permission.
 So check with your employer, and potentially prod them to implement the new rules.
 If your employer will not allow you to roll over more funds, the last thing you want to do is contribute more in 2021 and lose unspent funds at the end of the year, so confirming the changes have been implemented is important.